pingcap/docs-tidb-operator/en/clinic-user-guide.md

 #### Install Helm

-To install Helm and configure the chart repository `https://charts.pingcap.org/` maintained by PingCAP, you can refer to the [Use Helm](tidb-toolkit.md#use-helm).
+To install Helm and configure the chart repository `https://charts.pingcap.org/` maintained by PingCAP, you can refer to the [Use Helm](tidb-toolkit.md#use-helm) document.

 ```shell
 helm search repo diag